SanaJahan/ImageProcessingApplication/res/README.md

 The output images will be stored in a folder called <b>res</b> in the same location from where the application is run.

+<b>Design changes:</b>

+The individual interfaces for each of the image filters or transformations have been removed.
+There was no requirement of an interface for every operation.
+So a single interface, IImage, was created which could be used to perform the operations from each class.

+The FileHelper class has also been removed.
+It was created in order to support multiple image file types like png, jpg and bmp, in the main driver class of Version 1.
+Now that a controller handles script reading, there is no requirement of a driver class or the FileHelper class.
+The user can load the image and save the image with the image file type of their choice, in the script.

 The application now supports these additional features: